One day car insurance

 Temporary car insurance premiums are calculated based on a number of different factors, just as traditional annual policies are.
 These factors include the driver’s age, driving experience and location, as well as the car’s make, model and value.
 Plus, of course, the number of days you need cover for.

 If you’re an experienced older driver and plan to borrow a family car, you will find it easier to get cheap one day car insurance than if you’re an inexperienced younger driver wishing to borrow a sports car.

-- Increase the excess.
-Agreeing to pay a bigger voluntary excess could make your overall premium cheaper.
+- Increase the voluntary excess.
+Agreeing to pay a bigger car insurance excess could make your overall premium cheaper.
 But remember that your insurer won’t pay out for a claim that costs less than your excess.
 So be careful about making it too high, as it could leave you out of pocket if damage occurs.

 - Limit optional extras if you don’t need them.
 Think carefully about which optional extras you really want, as adding extra protection to your policy will generally push the price up.